LEEUWARDEN

 Leeuwarden’s goals within Europe

 Leeuwarden and Europe face a lot of the same challenges and share the vision of a sustainable, healthy and fair Europe.
 When these ambitions overlap, Leeuwarden and Europe can strengthen each other.
-Leeuwarden has identified 7 themes on which it thinks cooperation with European partners can be of great value.
+Leeuwarden has identified seven themes on which it thinks cooperation with European partners can be of great value.

 Climate Adaptation, Ecology and Biodiversity